-Vlasov: Founder Professor in Electrical and Computer Engineering
+Vlasov: Founder Professor in Engineering

-Professorship: Founder Professor in Electrical and Computer Engineering
+Professorship: Founder Professor in Engineering

 In 2013 the University of Illinois announced the establishment of the Grainger Engineering Breakthroughs Initiative, a $100 million investment in the future of Engineering at Illinois.
 Supported by a pledge from The Grainger Foundation, this initiative will have far-reaching impact in several ECE research areas and the educational mission of the department.
 In particular, the initiative will focus on supporting research in the areas of big data and bioengineering.

 The initiative will provide source funds to endow 35 professorships and chairs.
 Twenty-six of these will focus specifically on the areas of big data and bioengineering, and many will go toward recruiting senior faculty to Illinois in these research areas.